Ptrskay3/docker-compose-ui/README.md

 - [ ] Auto-scroll logs to the latest entry
 - [x] Display the project name, directory and the compose file name _somewhere_
 - [ ] > Add an info panel for containers with CPU, memory, volumes, networks, etc.
-- [ ] > Rework the Keys section because it looks horrible
+- [ ] Rework the Keys section because it looks horrible (wrap around!)
 - [ ] cleanup